RichardHightower/slumberdb/README.md

 Boon is the fastest JSON serialization.
 Kryo is the fastest Java serialization.

-The plan is to use leveldbjni for the leveldb implementation, and later Vertx for a storage replica set.
+The plan is to use **leveldbjni** for the leveldb implementation, and later Vertx for server and replication support.

 Goals
 =========

 Provide a simple key/value store.

 Allow store by key.
 Read by key.
+Store many key/value pairs.
-Store many values.
-Read many values.
+Read many key/value pairs.
+Delete a key.
+Delete a batch of keys.
+Search by key.
+Batch update operations for JSON and Java objects (not implemented yet).

+We have an implementation in LevelDB for Strings, JSON and binary.

 Interface